 The datasets representing interpolation, forecasting, or reconstruction tasks were created based on the selected simulated observations as follows.
-To create an interpolation task, 100 predator and 100 prey observations, selected at random, were included in the target set and the rest were included in the context set.
-To create a forecasting task, a time point was selected at random between 25 and 75 years and all observations prior to the selected time point were included in the context set and the rest were included in the target set.
-To create a reconstruction task, a random choice was made between preys and predators such that the observations from the selected population were all included in the context set while the observations from the other population were divided between the context and target sets by choosing at random a time point between 25 and 75 years and including all observations prior to the selected time point in the context set and the rest in the target set.
+To create an interpolation task, 100 predator and 100 prey observations, selected at random, were included in the target set, and the rest were included in the context set.
+To create a forecasting task, a time point was selected at random between 25 and 75 years, and all observations prior to the selected time point were included in the context set and the rest were included in the target set.
+To create a reconstruction task, a random choice was made between prey and predators such that the observations from the selected population were all included in the context set while the observations from the other population were divided between the context and target sets by choosing at random a time point between 25 and 75 years and including all observations prior to the selected time point in the context set and the rest in the target set.

-The real datasets used to evaluate the neural process models in the sim-to-real tasks were generated based on the hare--lynx data available online at \url{http://people.whitman.edu/~hundledr/courses/M250F03/M250.html}.
-The hare and lynx time series include 100 observations at regular interval.
-The observations were divided into context and target set based on selected task type, and the same observations were used to generate the separate evaluation sets for each task.
-The forecasting and reconstruction task were created with the same approach that was used with simulated data, while the interpolation task was created by choosing at random 1--20 predator observations and 1--20 prey observations that were included in the target set and including the rest in the context set.
+The real datasets used to evaluate the neural process models in the sim-to-real tasks were generated based on the famous hare--lynx data \cite{odum2005fundamentals}.
+The hare and lynx time series include 100 observations at regular intervals.
+The observations were divided into context and target sets based on selected task types, and the same observations were used to generate separate evaluation sets for each task.
+The forecasting and reconstruction task was created with the same approach that was used with simulated data, while the interpolation task was created by choosing at random 1--20 predator observations and 1--20 prey observations that were included in the target set and including the rest in the context set.